Four of our favourite fundraisers have been nominated for the inaugural Bro Radio Community Awards – set up to celebrate the station’s decade on air.

 Energetic activist Sue Vincent-Jones has been nominated for Bro Radio’s Good Egg Award.

-Sue, a Strategic Communications Specialist at Welsh Government by day, is the press and pr driving force behind some of the town’s biggest campaigns, she advocates relentlessly for diversity and inclusion, and regularly speaks out against abuse, discrimination and bullying.
+Sue, a Communications Specialist by day, and blogger by night, is the press and pr driving force behind some of the town’s biggest campaigns, she advocates relentlessly for diversity and inclusion, and regularly speaks out against abuse, discrimination and bullying.

-The former Editor and Journalist, supports completely free of charge and in her own time, Gobaith am Barri, #the gloves are on Campaign, and the Neil Lewis Fundraiser – and any other cause close to her heart.
+The former Editor and Journalist, supports completely free of charge and in her own time, Gobaith, #theglovesareon Campaign, the Annual Neil Lewis Fundraiser – and any other cause close to her heart.

 She is a Stonewall Role Model, a School’s Role Model, a Springboard Women’s Speaker, and has addressed many conferences, and held many workshops advocating for inclusion for all.

 On the 31st March 2019 Bro Radio will celebrate ten years serving the community and to recognise the occasion they are hosting the Vale of Glamorgan’s first ever Community Awards, sponsored by Wessex Garages Nissan.

 With ten awards celebrating the best in business, the third sector, sport and the local community, Bro Radios Community Awards will showcase everything great about living and working in the Vale of Glamorgan.

 Did you find this well worth the read?
 Share it with your family, friends, and followers, to help promote our cracking community.

 Sue Vincent-Jones, writing as Mrs SVJ, is a Barry born journalist, editor, and communications specialist.
 She blogs about Barry – and her life in the wider world, through the eyes of a, quirky and queer, local girl done good.

 Like the Barry’s Boldest Blogger Facebook Page for all her news, views, campaigns, community causes, social action stories, blogs and bright ideas here.